AlladaSaiMounika/Complaint-Management-System/README.md

-Revolutionize complaint management with our streamlined system, empowering users, admins, and management alike for efficient resolution and informed decision-making."
+Revolutionize complaint management with our streamlined system, empowering users, admins, and management alike for efficient resolution and informed decision-making.

 Problem Statement:
 Inefficient handling of complaints within  Organization leads to delays, miscommunications, and a lack of transparency.